Parent page: Altium NEXUS Server

 Deleting a Repository

-External repositories can be deleted, irrespective of whether or not they contain any projects.
+External repository entries can be deleted, irrespective of whether or not the repository contains any projects.
 Local repositories on the other hand (those created internally through the NEXUS Server's Version Control service) can not be deleted if they contain one or more projects.
-You will be alerted to this, and should remove the projects first before being able to proceed with deletion.
+You will be alerted to this, and should remove the projects first before being able to proceed with the deletion.

 Even then, if a local repository has no projects, it will not actually be deleted, but rather moved to an archive directory (\ProgramData\Altium\NexusServerData\RepositoryDumps, for a default NEXUS Server installation).
 The repository will be contained within a Dump file, with a Unique ID prefix (e.g. 775f6c22-b9a1-468c-9f1f-4f217bb3be6b_central design repository.dump).